 The Order was founded by four priests of the St. Joseph's Society of the Sacred Heart, Fathers Conrad F. Rebesher, John H. Dorsey, Samuel J. Kelly, and Joseph P. Van Baast, S.S.J.'s and three lay men of the Diocese of Mobile - Messrs Gilbert Faustina, Frank Collins and Frank Trenier, they have all now passed to their eternal rewards.
 Click Here to read their biographies

 - The order was founded November 7, 1909 and incorporated July 12, 1911 in Mobile, Alabama

-- The Fourth Degree was authorized in 1917
+- The Meritorious Fourth Degree Knights were authorized in 1917

-- The Ladies Auxiliary was recognized as a Division of the National Council at Galveston, Texas, August, 1926
+- The Ladies Auxiliary was authorized August, 1922 and recognized as a Division of the National Council at Galveston, Texas, August, 1926

-- The Junior Daughters was established in 1930
+- The Junior Daughters were established in 1930

 - The first official organ of the Order was The Shield published for the first time at Mobile, Alabama, November 1910, with Frank Trenier, Charter Member and National Secretary, as Editor.

 - The successor to The Shield is The Claverite, authorized in 1922 and its first Editor was Joseph H. Rieras who served until 1928.